+You can enroll through your employer if they register for the program or sign yourself up.
 You may be eligible to open and maintain an account if:

-Approximately 30 days before you are automatically enrolled in CalSavers, you’ll receive a notice asking you to set up your account, opt out, or wait to be automatically enrolled.
+Thirty (30) days before you are automatically enrolled in CalSavers, you’ll receive a notice asking you to set up your account, opt out, or wait to be automatically enrolled.

 If you choose not to take action on your account, you will start saving automatically after 30 days with the standard savings and investment elections:

 You’ll need the following information to access your account and customize it.